Pseudoryzomys: Distribution, ecology, and variation

-Remains of Pseudoryzomys have been found in pellets of the barn owl (Tyto alba).
+Remains of Pseudoryzomys have been found in pellets of the American barn owl (Tyto furcata).

 Pseudoryzomys simplex is known from northeastern Argentina, probably south to about 30°S, northward through western Paraguay to eastern Bolivia and from there eastward through Brazil in the states of Mato Grosso, Goiás, Tocantins, Minas Gerais, São Paulo, Bahia, and far in the northeast, Alagoas and Pernambuco.
 Paraguayan animals are somewhat smaller than those from Bolivia and Brazil and those from Bolivia have darker fur than Paraguayan specimens, but these differences are not considered significant enough to recognize subspecies.
 Certain bats show a similar pattern of variation: they are smaller and paler in the Chaco region, which includes much of Paraguay.
 Two specimens from Paraguay, collected 600 km apart, differed by 1.4% in the sequence of the cytochrome b gene, but nothing is known about genetic variation in other parts of the range.
 The species has long been rare in collections; in 1991, Voss and Myers could use less than 50 specimens for their study of the species, including Lund's fragmentary material from Lagoa Santa.

 A fragmentary lower jaw of "Pseudoryzomys aff.
 P. simplex" (i.e., an unnamed species close to Pseudoryzomys simplex) is known from a cave deposit in Cueva Tixi, Buenos Aires Province, Argentina, outside the current distribution of the species.
 It is dated from the first millennium CE.
 The jaw's morphology agrees with that of P. simplex, but the toothrow is relatively long (5.78 mm; 4.61 to 5.60 mm in three specimens of P. simplex) and the first molar is relatively narrow (1.28 mm; 1.30 to 1.40 mm in five P. simplex).

 P. simplex inhabits open, usually humid tropical and subtropical lowlands.
 In Argentina, it is mainly a species of the eastern Chaco and in Brazil it is found in the Cerrado and Caatinga.
 Most specimens for which habitat data are known were caught on the ground in humid grassland, some in seasonally flooded areas; an Argentinean specimen was captured in dense swamp vegetation.
 It is terrestrial and semiaquatic, living on the ground but also spending time in the water.

 Nothing is known about behavior or diet.
-P. simplex has frequently been found in pellets of the barn owl (Tyto alba) and also in those of the great horned owl (Bubo virginianus).
+P. simplex has frequently been found in pellets of the American barn owl (Tyto furcata) and also in those of the great horned owl (Bubo virginianus).
 It is a preferred prey of the maned wolf (Chrysocyon brachyurus).